What if you could transform your sexless marriage into one where you “make love” all the time?

 Medical studies show that frequent sex helps us maintain youth, because it triggers more human growth hormone.

 It also reduces the risk of prostate cancer, burns calories, boosts immune and cardiovascular systems, and relieves stress.

-That’s great.
-But if you aren’t getting it, this just adds to the pain of all I’m missing.
+“That’s great.
+But if I’m not getting it, this just adds to the pain of all I’m missing.”

-3. A sexless marriage misses out on the closeness That makes us feel fully alive
+3. A sexless marriage misses out on the closeness that makes us feel fully alive.

 Sex promotes the flow of oxytocin, the chemical that promotes the feeling of bonding.